maldoinc/wireup/docs/pages/services.md

 Use service objects to implement functionality in your application.
 Services can depend on configuration or other services.

 ## Registration
 Wireup does not enforce a code structure.
-Services may live anywhere in the application but must be registered with the container.
+Services may live anywhere, but must be registered with the container.
-Top-level modules containing registrations must also be declared in the `initialize_container` call.

 To register a class as a service you can decorate it with `@service` or `@abstract`.